Search this site

 Googlemaps allow you to download and store maps to your phone and therefore you don't need any cell service at all to navigate.
 In fact, you can actually turn off cell service with have GPS active and you will be fine.

-If you are going to navigate with your phone, make sure that you have a cell phone service that has unlimited data for Costa Rica.
+If you are going to navigate using your phone with cellular data turned on, make sure that you have a cell phone service that has unlimited data for Costa Rica.
 Before we got our Costa Rica phone number, we had T-Mobile and did not incur any additional data or text charges.
 It worked flawlessly and provided great service even when in somewhat remote areas.

-You are ready to come to Costa Rica and your itinerary has you driving on the main, paved roads.
+You are ready to arrive and your itinerary has you driving in Costa Rica on the main, paved roads.
 To save a few dollars, you opt for the small 2WD compact.
 I did this once and it was the last time.

 My trip had me driving from San Jose to Playa Flamingo, a distance of about 160 miles.
 On a normal day this trip takes about 4 hours and all of the roads are in excellent condition.
 What could go wrong ?

 Moral of the story.
 Always a 4WD.
-In Costa Rica, always expect the unexpected.
+When driving in Costa Rica, always expect the unexpected.

-Unlike where I moved from in San Diego, where freeways were sometimes up to 10 lanes wide each way, most roads in Costa Rica are two lanes and not divided.
+Unlike where I moved from in San Diego, where freeways were sometimes up to 12 lanes wide each way, most roads in Costa Rica are two lanes and not divided.
 There are exceptions such as Highway 1, the Pan American highway, that has a small portion that is divided with two lanes each way.
+There are some roads around San Jose that are 3 and 4 lanes wide at points such as highway 27.
 There are also some roads over the mountains that will have additional passing lanes, but in general, you are stuck with two lanes.

 Passing another vehicle is a skill that you need in Costa Rica.....and you need to be good at it.
 Not all drivers here are good at it and will often pass on blind corners or with oncoming traffic straight ahead.
 You always need to pay attention to the road, and not at the stunning scenery and beauty of this amazing country.

-In general, no matter where you travel, the average speed will be 35-40 mph.
+In general, no matter where you travel, the average speed of driving in Costa Rica will be 35-40 mph.
 This turns from what is the United States is a two hour trip, into a 3-4 hour trip.
 You will have periods where you can travel faster, but this is more than offset by road maintenance/closures, slow moving vehicles, animals, weather, fallen trees and police checkpoints.

 Slow moving vehicles and trucks, even on flat straight roads, will often line cars up behind for a long way.
 Add in the curvy and inclined roads in the mountains can have you going 5 mph for what seems like days.